 What happens when a dog is suffering from SIBO?

-When there is an overgrowth in the gut then there are all kinds of problems in the intestinal tract (also sometimes referred to as the GI tract or gastrointestinal tract) including the small intestine and large intestine.
+When there is an overgrowth in the gut, there are all kinds of problems in the intestinal tract (also sometimes referred to as the GI tract or gastrointestinal tract), including the small intestine and large intestine.
 Clinical signs and symptoms include:

-- Food intolerance and at the same time a huge appetite,
+- Food intolerance and, at the same time, a considerable appetite,

 - Chronic diarrhea,